phphe/vue-data-validator/README.md

 ### setDirty [Function]
 set state 'dirty' of all fields and validation object to specified.
 ### clear [Function]
-clear validated states and set all dirty to false
+set 'dirty, reuqired' of all fields to false. unwatch all watchers.
 ### check [Function]
 check is all valid, return a promise.
 ```